cliffhall/Fismo/docs/api/IFismoUpdate.md

 - [`TransitionAdded`](#transitionadded)

 **Reverts if**
-- caller is not contract owner
+- Caller is not contract owner
-- machine does not exist
+- Machine does not exist
-- state does not exist
+- State does not exist
-- state id is invalid
+- State id is invalid
-- any contained transition is invalid
+- Any contained transition is invalid

 **Use this when**
-- adding more than one transition
+- Adding more than one transition
-- removing one or more transitions
+- Removing one or more transitions
-- changing exitGuarded, enterGuarded, guardLogic params
+- Changing exitGuarded, enterGuarded, guardLogic params

 **Signature**
 ```solidity